-The University of Illinois Didactic Program in Dietetics (DPD) will provide high quality education with cutting edge food and nutrition research along with communication skills to prepare future entry-level registered dietitian nutritionists to become leaders in the field promoting healthy food and nutrition practices across the United States and globally.
+The University of Illinois Didactic Program in Dietetics (DPD) will provide high quality, innovative food and nutrition education along with the necessary communication skills to prepare future entry-level registered dietitian nutritionists to become leaders in the field promoting healthy food and nutrition practices across the United States and globally.

 This is compatible with the overall goal of the department's mission: to implement education, research and outreach programs designed to provide a safe, nutritious, and affordable food supply that enhances human health; and the mission of the College of ACES: to enhance the quality of life for people and communities through teaching, research and outreach programs focused on human activity, food, fiber, and natural resource systems.

 University of Illinois Didactic Program in Dietetics Goals

 1. To prepare students to be competent future entry-level registered dietitian nutritionists.

 ≥85% graduates are placed into supervised practice programs

 >90% first time pass rate in the RD exam

 2. Provide students with a strong foundation in the basic sciences, research and application of nutrition, food science and management areas to prepare them for supervised practice and graduate school.

 >80% of alumni rate program as meeting needs for supervised practice or graduate school